Azure/azure-functions-openai-extension/samples/chat/README.md

 ## Running the sample

-1. Start Azurite for local development storage, [refer](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) doc for more details.
+1. Start Azurite for local development storage.
+See [these instructions](https://learn.microsoft.com/azure/storage/common/storage-use-azurite) for more information on how to work with Azurite.
 2. Reference the table below for instructions on building and starting the app:

     | Language Worker | Command |